richardtan10176/sgrep/README.md

 ## Contribution

 sgrep is open-source.
-Contributions from the community are more than welcome!
+Issues & pull requests from the community are more than welcome!
 [Link to contribution guidelines, coming soon!]